zapplea/sentiment_coarse_model/README.md

 1. length of sentence is different, so need to pad the sentence to the same length.
 Check the longest length of a sentence, and pad all sentence to the same length.
 2. batch size is the number of sentences.

+# Current problems:
+1. There is NaN.
+So, the result is pretty strange.